Bulk contact import

 state

-Submit the state here.
-For some registries (nicIT for .IT domains for example) the state field is required in the registrant contact to be able to create/transfer in domains
+Provide the state here.
+For some registries (nicIT for .IT domains, for example), the state field is required in the registrant contact to be able to create/transfer in domains

 fax

-Submit the fax number here in E164a format if applicable. for example in case you submit a Dutch fax number you add; +31.123456789
+Provide the fax number here in E164a format if applicable.
+For example, if you submit a Dutch fax number, you add +31.123456789

 4